-- 1. For the purposes of this section: - a. "authorized project" means a project that the person who determines the stumpage rate has accepted as consistent with this manual; and - b. "same licensee" means the same licensee in all cases. - 2.
-Where the development cost in an appraisal of a cutting authority (the "first cutting authority") - a. includes development costs for an authorized project that the licensee requires to be distributed to one or more cutting authority areas within the same point of origin area, and - b. exceeds \$4.00/m3 exclusive of development costs apportioned to the first cutting authority under any prior agreement under this section or under section 5.3.2.1, then - c. the regional executive director may enter into a written agreement with the licensee authorizing distribution of a portion of the development cost, exclusive of previously distributed costs as specified in paragraph (b) of this subsection, to one or more cutting authorities that may be issued under one or more licences that are each held exclusively and entirely by the same licensee. - 3.
-An agreement under subsection (2) is subject to the following conditions: - a.
-The amount to be distributed in the agreement may not be revised to take into account new information submitted by the licensee about the development, unless pursuant to an amendment to the agreement necessitated by cutting authorities with an effective date: - i. prior to April 1, 2019, for a changed circumstance reappraisal; or - ii. on or after April 1, 2019, for a post-harvest appraisal data submission (ADS)
+- 1. For the purposes of this section: - a. "agreement" means a written agreement under paragraph (2)(c) of this section; - b. "authorized project" means a project that the person who determines the stumpage rate has accepted as consistent with this manual; - c. "first cutting authority" means the cutting authority that the development costs were first included, which requires further distribution by the licensee; - d. "receiving cutting authority" means the cutting authority(s) which receive(s) a portion of the distributed development costs from the first cutting authority; - e. "same licensee" means the same licensee in all cases; and

+- f. "unallocated amount" means the development costs under an agreement that has not been utilized in the first cutting authority or distributed to a receiving cutting authority. - 2.
+Where the total development cost in an appraisal of the first cutting authority - a. includes development costs for an authorized project(s) that the licensee requires to be distributed to one or more cutting authority areas within the same point of origin area, and - b. exceeds \$4.00/m3 unit cost exclusive of development costs apportioned to the first cutting authority under any prior agreement under this section or under section 5.3.2.1, then - c. the regional executive director may enter into an agreement with the licensee authorizing distribution of a portion of the total development cost, exclusive of previously distributed costs as specified in paragraph (b) of this subsection, to one or more receiving cutting authorities that may be issued under one or more licences that are each held exclusively and entirely by the same licensee. - 3.
+An agreement under subsection (2) of this section is subject to the following conditions: - a.
+The agreement must be signed by the licensee and the regional executive director, and must not be for a term - beginning with the effective date of the first cutting authority, and including extensions - longer than ten years unless otherwise approved by the regional executive director. - b.
+The agreement is entered into only for the purposes of determining a stumpage rate and confers no obligation on the Crown to compensate the licensee for any undistributed costs. - c.
+The amount to be distributed in the agreement may, at the discretion of the licensee, be used in an appraisal or reappraisal of a receiving cutting authority(s) referred to in subsection (2)(c) of this section. - d.
+At the time of an appraisal or reappraisal referred to in subsection (3)(c), the licensee must report in a summary format within the receiving cutting authority appraisal data submission(s), or the reappraisal as applicable, information that includes the: - i. original amount identified in the agreement; - ii. amount to be included in the appraisal or reappraisal; and - iii. any unallocated amount remaining in the agreement. - e.
+The amount to be distributed in the agreement for cutting authorities whose effective date is prior to April 1, 2019, may not be revised to take into account new information submitted by the licensee about the total development cost unless necessitated by a changed circumstance reappraisal of the first cutting authority, in which case: